Breaking the Mould Group Blog

 Guernsey Benefits in Kind: A Comprehensive Guide

-Benefits in kind, also known as perks or fringe benefits, are non-cash advantages employees receive from their employers or another source due to their employment.
+Benefits in kind, or perks or fringe benefits, are non-cash advantages employees receive from their employers or another source due to their employment.
 These can be anything from free meals to company cars.

 Taxing benefits ensures that all employees are treated equally regardless of how they receive their compensation (including benefits).